churlongo/TokenScope/README.md

 | 0    | clean, no findings and no failures |
 | 1    | findings present (audit) or a verification failed (verify) |
 | 2    | usage error, for example an unreadable file |

+## Design decisions

+**Verify only HMAC, and say so.** Implementing RSA or ECDSA verification from the standard library would mean writing modular exponentiation and curve arithmetic by hand, and getting the padding checks exactly right.
+Done badly, that is worse than nothing, because a subtly wrong verifier reports false confidence.
+The rejected alternative was to shell out to openssl, which breaks the offline rule.
+So the tool verifies HMAC and returns `unsupported` for the rest, which is a limit stated honestly rather than a risk hidden.

+**Confusion risk is a policy property.** TS004 fires on every HMAC token when